pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 ## Development Environment and Other Software

-This course will require the use of the Java Development Kit (JDK) and other software.
+This course will require the primarily the following software to be installed on your local computer:
+- Java Development Kit (JDK)
+- Git Version Control
+- Maven Build Automation

 This software is free, and instructions on installation and use will be provided in Canvas during the first week of the course.